gitgravy97/takehome_2025_gen_health_ai/README.md

 I'm hitting that time limit so going to wrap things up here and get documenting before the clock runs out

 Next Steps I would go for

+Quick Ones
 - I just realized I grabbed user Age rather than DOB, fairly easy fix
+- Setting up a docker file because that'd make repeated setup easier, plus make K8's easier to set up when the time comes
+- Setting up a data contract to keep frontend sync'd up with backend's data structures typescript-wise
+- More unit testing

+Less Quick Ones
 - Setting up users w/ JWT's so then we can meaningfully authenticate user actions and audit log them
-- Setting up a docker file because that'd make repeated setup easier, plus make K8's easier to set up when the time comes
 - Front-end validation would be another "low-time-investment, high-payoff" in terms of data governance//integrity
 - Having not worked with specifically PHI I am certain that there's regulatory compliance things that'd need to be done in taking this to production viability
-- Setting up a data contract to keep frontend sync'd up with backend's data structures typescript-wise
-- More unit testing
+- Batch Upload because realistically the first user request to come in en masse would be multi-upload to streamline things once they get comfortable with it working and trust the system

 ## 🎯 Overview